nileane/TangerineUI-for-Mastodon/README.md

 * Check your Mastodon instance version before using.
 The latest Mastodon release checked to be compatible is indicated in the CSS file header.

 ## Accessibility
-* I have not yet adapted Tangerine to Mastodon's *High Contrast* theme setting.
-Please consider that some of your users may depend on it before setting Tangerine UI as the only theme on your instance.
+* Please consider that some of your users may depend on Mastodon's High Contrast theme before [setting Tangerine UI as the only theme](#install-tangerine-ui-as-the-only-theme-on-your-instance) on your instance.
+For this reason, unless you're running a single-user instance, I recommend [installing Tangerine UI as an optional/revertable theme](#install-tangerine-ui-as-an-optional-theme-on-your-instance-recommended) instead.

 ## Credits
 Huge thanks to [Roni Laukkarinen](https://mementomori.social/@rolle) whose work on [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) I adapted for some parts of the redesign.